Home

 Mamiya 35mm Camera Price Information

-The following table describes average U.S. dollar prices for working Mamiya 35mm cameras in the current market.
+With the rapid growth of the digital market the recent prices for old, non-prestige, film cameras has declined in many areas.
+The following table describes recent average U.S. dollar prices for working Mamiya 35mm cameras (it also includes the original 120-film, medium-format Mamiya-6 folders).
 This reference only considers cameras found to be in the very good category, or better, for both cosmetic appearance and functionality (see table link below).
-Click here if you are interested in learning how to discover and define your own camera prices.
-A link to currency conversion tables, for currencies other than US$ is provided at the revolving "currency" icon (lower left).
-This table was last updated March 22, 2006.
+This table was last updated January 16, 2010.

 Average Mamiya 35mm Prices in Auction